 This page lists those works by Sorabji for which no complete performance has yet been given.
 Recordings, when available, are mentioned.
-A bullet (•) in the second column identifies a work that is available in a printed edition, which makes it easier to prepare a performance or a recording.
+A bullet (•) in the second column identifies a work for which a printed edition is available, which makes it easier to prepare a performance or a recording.
 The third column provides, when available, data about forthcoming performances.

-For a list of works that have received their first performance but are awaiting a first commercial recording, see a separate page.
+See also a list of works that have received their first performance but are awaiting a first commercial recording.

 |Works||Edition||Date of Scheduled Performance|